0mWh/pqic-gic-quadrigems/README.md

 ## Run the code

+**Expected inputs**:
-**Expected inputs**: download the [mouse auditory cortex dataset](https://gcell.umd.edu/data/Auditory_cortex_data.zip) and modify the recording path in `neurodata.py`.
+- Download the [mouse auditory cortex dataset](https://gcell.umd.edu/data/Auditory_cortex_data.zip) and modify the recording path in `neurodata.py`.
+The preprocessed data is also available in `data/data/data_tuning-curves_resampled.csv` and `data/data_tuning-curves_resampled.csv`.
+- An IBM API key is also highly recommended to reproduce the QPU results.
+Put the API key into a file then modify the path to the file in `jobs_ibmq.ipynb`.
+If you don't have an API key, you can reuse our IBM results inside `data/results_ibm-kingston.xlsx`.

-Then run the following notebooks in this order:
+**Run the following notebooks in this order:**

 1. [final_preprocessing](/notebooks/final_preprocessing.ipynb): preprocess the mouse brain neuron data
 2. [final_prepare_quantum_circuits](/notebooks/final_prepare_quantum_circuits.ipynb): create the parameterized quantum circuits
-3. [final_make_mitiq_circuits](/mitigation/final_make_mitiq_circuits.ipynb): create error-mitigated versions (use separate environment or temporarily downgrade numpy)
+3. [final_make_mitiq_circuits](/mitigation/final_make_mitiq_circuits.ipynb): create error-mitigated versions (use separate environment or temporarily downgrade numpy to v1 to use mitiq)
 4. [final_simulated_circuits](/notebooks/final_simulated_circuits.ipynb): simulate circuits
-5. [jobs_ibmq](/notebooks/jobs_ibmq.ipynb): submit everything to run on IBMQ.
-If you don't have an API key, you can reuse our IBM results inside `data/results_ibm-kingston.xlsx`.
+5. [jobs_ibmq](/notebooks/jobs_ibmq.ipynb): submit everything to run on IBMQ
 6. [final_correlation_analysis](/notebooks/final_correlation_analysis.ipynb): correlation analysis
 7. [final_functional_network_analysis](/notebooks/final_functional_network_analysis.ipynb): functional network analysis